tagspaces/documentation/docs/extensions/rtf-viewer.md

 # RTF Viewer

-A TagSpaces extension allowing opening of RTF files.
+A TagSpaces extension allowing the opening of RTF files.

 ## Features

-- Preview files in RTF format
+- Preview files in RTF format.
-- Export the content as HTML file
+- Export the content as an HTML file.
-- Zoom in and out of the content
+- Zoom in and out of the content.

 ![screenshot of the RTF viewer](/media/extensions/viewer-rtf-lead.png)

-## Used libraries
+## Used Libraries

-This extension thankfully relays on the following great libraries:
+This extension thankfully relies on the following great libraries:

 - [rtf.js](https://github.com/tbluemel/rtf.js)
 - [Bootstrap](https://getbootstrap.com/)